 Shakti is the power of the “Divine Mother” and the supreme energy that runs through the entire universe.
 It is said to be the dynamic force behind all of existence.
 When an overpowering demonic force of negativity rises, it is the goddess who must be summoned because her Shakti is all-pervading and unsurpassable.

 The goddess can give clarity and positive direction in life.
 She is the intelligent energy of consciousness and she has the power to dispel self-doubt and confusion.
 Her influence is called on to clear away deeply entrenched negativity and stubborn diseases.
-During the nine nights of Navaratri you can invoke her Shakti to break obstacles and propel you forward.
+During the nine nights of Navaratri you can invoke her Shakti to break obstacles in your path and propel you forward.

-The first three nights are in honor of Kali, the “terrible” form of the goddess who destroys the demons of ignorance, disease, ego and selfishness.
+The first three nights are in honor of Kali/Durga, the “terrible” form of the goddess who destroys the demons of ignorance, disease, ego and selfishness.
 She gives strength and motivation, and empowers us towards spiritual growth.

 The next three nights are in honor of Laksmi, the goddess of wealth.
 She gives abundance, good health and opens the heart to gratitude and generosity.
 She grants clarity to envision our future goals.